mmistakes/minimal-mistakes/_drafts/kafka-streams.markdown

 }
 ```

-We can go even further on the implicit generation of the `Serde` class.
-In fact, if we define the
-previous `serde` function as `implicit`, the Scala compiler will generate automatically
-the `orderSerde`, since the `Order` class fulfills all the needed context bounds.
+However, we can go even further with the implicit generation of the `Serde` class.
+In fact, if we define the previous `serde` function as `implicit`, the Scala compiler will generate automatically the `orderSerde`, since the `Order` class fulfills all the needed context bounds.

-So, just as a recap, the following implicit resolution takes place:
+So, just as a recap, the following implicit resolution took place:

 ```
 Order => Decoder[Order] / Encoder[Order] => Serde[Order] => Consume[Order]
 ```

 Why do we need `Serde` types to be implicit?
-The main reason is that the Scala kafka stream provides
-the object `ImplicitConversions`.
-Inside this `object`, we find a lot of useful conversion functions
-that, given `Serde` objects for the key and the values of a Kafka message, let us define a lot of
-other types, such as the above `Consumed`.
-Again, all these conversions save us writing a lot of
-boilerplate code, which we should have written in Java, for example.
+The main reason is that the Scala Kafka stream provides the object `ImplicitConversions`.
+Inside this `object`, we find a lot of useful conversion functions that, given `Serde` objects let us define a lot of other types, such as the above `Consumed`.
+Again, all these conversions save us writing a lot of boilerplate code, which we should have written in Java, for example.

-After the definition of the needed `Serde` types we can return to the definition of our streams.
-As
-we said, a `KStream[K, V]` represents a stream of Kafka messages.
-This type defines many useful
-functions on it, which can grouped into two different families: stateless transformations, and
-stateful transformation.
-While the former use only in memory data structures, the latter require to
-save some information inside the so called _state store_.
+As we said, a `KStream[K, V]` represents a stream of Kafka messages.
+This type defines many useful functions on it, which we can group into two different families: stateless transformations, and stateful transformation.
+While the former use only in memory data structures, the latter require to save some information inside the so called _state store_.
+We will look at transformation in a minute.
+But first, we need to introduce the other two basic type of the Stream DSL.

 ### 4.2.
 Building `KTable` and `GlobalKTable`

-The Kafka stream libraries offers two more kind of processors: `KTable`, and `GlobalKTable`.
-We
-build both processors on top of a _compacted topic_.
-We can think of a compacted topic as a table,
-indexed by the messages' key.
-Messages are not deleted by the broker using a time to live policy.
-Every time a new message arrives, a "row" it's added to the "table" if the key were not present, or
-the value associated with the key is updated otherwise.
-To delete a "row" from the "table", we just
-send to the topic a `null` value associated with the selected key.
+The Kafka stream libraries offers two more kind of types: `KTable`, and `GlobalKTable`.
+We build both on top of a _compacted topic_.
+We can think of a compacted topic as a table, indexed by the messages' key.
+The broker doesn't delete messages in a compacted topic using a time to live policy.
+Every time a new message arrives, a "row" it's added to the "table" if the key were not present, or the value associated with the key is updated otherwise.
+To delete a "row" from the "table", we just send to the topic a `null` value associated with the selected key.

-To make a topic compacted, we need to specify it during its creation:
+As we said in section 1, to make a topic compacted, we need to specify it during its creation:

 ```shell
 kafka-topics \